WoltLab/docs.woltlab.com/docs/migration/wsc55/php.md

 It is recommended to make use of the newly introduced features whereever possible.
 Please refer to the PHP documentation for details.

+## Inheritance

+Parameter, return, and property types have been added to methods of various classes/interfaces.
+This might cause errors during inheritance, because the types are not compatible with the newly added types in the parent class.

+Return types may already be added in package versions for older WoltLab Suite branches to be forward compatible, because return types are covariant.

 ## Package System

 ### Removal of API compatibility